dwei30/web-scraper/README.md

 # DISCLAIMER

 This project is a work in progress, and bugs may exist.
-While the script performs its intended function to extract job listings, it may encounter issues on certain websites or with specific types of data.
+While the script performs its intended function, it may encounter issues on certain websites or with specific types of data.
 Please use this tool with caution.